alphagov/govuk-design-system/src/components/select/index.md

 {% call wcagNote({id: "wcag-avoid-dragging-multiple-options"}) %}

 <p>Any input that’s designed to let a user select multiple options must offer a way to do so without relying on ‘click and drag’ movements or keyboard and mouse combination actions.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html">2.5.7 Dragging movements</a>.</p>
+This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html">WCAG 2.2 success criterion 2.5.7 Dragging movements</a>.</p>
 {% endcall %}

 ## Research on this component